Congestion-Aware Routing, Rebalancing, and Charging Scheduling for Electric Autonomous Mobility-on-Demand System: Problem Formulation

 The constraints \eqref{eqn:con_u4} -- \eqref{eqn:con_u7} ensure all nodes to have net rebalancing flow without any redundant flow.
 Lastly, we impose flow conservation for rebalancing flow, which can be expressed by

 We consider congestion on the road, by defining the travel time function $t_{ij}(x)$ for each road $(i,j)\in\mathcal{E}$.
-Generally, the travel time function has the following structure \cite{spiess1990technical}, i.e.,

-It is a product of free-flow travel time $t_{ij}^0\in\mathbb{R}_{>0}$ and a normalized congestion function, where $\gamma_{ij}$ is capacity of the road.
+Generally, the travel time function has the following structure \cite{spiess1990technical}, i.e., $t_{ij}(x_{ij}) = t_{ij}^0 f\left(\frac{x_{ij}}{\gamma_{ij}}\right)$.
+It is a product of free-flow travel time $t_{ij}^0\in\mathbb{R}_{>0}$ and a normalized congestion function, where $\gamma_{ij}$ is the capacity of the road.
 The most widely used travel time function is the one proposed by \textit{Bureau of Public Roads} (BPR) \cite{us1964traffic}, which is also called BPR function.
 By using the BPR function, the travel time can be expressed as

-Recall that our goal is to find the optimal route and flow for traveling, rebalancing, and charging scheduling for AEMoD system.
+Recall that our goal is to find the optimal route and flow for traveling, rebalancing, and charging scheduling for E-AMoD system.
 The objective is to minimize the total travel time of the customer's flow and the rebalancing cost.
 Therefore, we formulate the routing and rebalancing problem as follows.

-\begin{problem}[Routing and Rebalancing] We find the routes for traveling and rebalancing flows by solving the following optimization problem:
+\begin{problem} We find the routes for traveling and rebalancing flows by solving the following optimization problem:

 where $w_r\in\mathbb{R}_{>0}$ is weighted cost for rebalancing, $\mathbf{u}$ is a vector of $u_{ij}^m$ for all $m\in\mathcal{M}, (i,j)\in\mathcal{E}$, and $\mathbf{r}$ is a vector of $r_{ij}^{ab}$ for all $a\in\mathcal{D}, b\in\mathcal{O}, (i,j)\in\mathcal{E}$. \end{problem}